quire-io/guide/_docs/org-07-delete-org.md

 ![delete organization dialogue]({{ site.url }}{{ site.baseurl }}/assets/images/delete-organization/delete_organization_dialogue.png)

 The deleted organization will be found in the trash bin at the sidebar.
 You will be able to restore the deleted organizations within 7 days.
 After 7 days, the organizations will be deleted permanently.
+Click on the **three dots** icon next to the organization name in Trash to restore or delete the organization right away.

 ![restore a deleted organization]({{ site.url }}{{ site.baseurl }}/assets/images/delete-organization/restore_project.png)